chef-js/express/README.md

 - `PORT=4200` - choose server port
 - `folder` - folder you want to server static files from
 - `--debug` - show logs
+- `--ssl` - start as https server, with self signed certificate
+- `--key example.key` - path to real certificate key, use with `--ssl`
+- `--cert example.crt` - path to real certificate, use with `--ssl`

 ## Install